QuarkNerd/blog/lpage/_posts/2015-03-06-localisation.md

 ## Custom Controls

-You also need to consider what controls you are going to have when showing localised dates and numbers and how the user is going to edit them.
-For instance, if you want a input box that shows group separators (which can be handy to re-enforce which character is the decimal seperator) then you either listen to the blur event and re-format at that point (which is not ideal) or you use a templated input in order to format as you type.
-The problem then, is working out what the template is for the language you are localising, without re-implementing all of the localisation code.
+You also need to consider what controls your app is going to need when showing localised dates and numbers and how the user is going to edit them.
+For instance, if you want an input box that shows group separators (which can be handy to re-enforce which character is the decimal seperator) then you either listen to the blur event and re-format at that point (which is not ideal) or you use a templated input in order to format as you type.
+The problem then, is working out what the template is, for the language you are localising, without re-implementing all of the localisation code.

-The same argument applies to the date picker, though in that case, the jQuery UI team are re-writing their date picker to work with their globalize library.
+The same argument applies to the date picker, though in that case, the jQuery UI team are re-writing their date picker to work with their globalize library, which should provide a very useful and powerful control.

 ## Conclusion

-I like momentjs for its timezone and date handling, but I would not reccommend using it for date formatting.
-Its a shame that moment isn't split up into a small library that does date-times and another which does the formatting.
+momentjs is good for its timezone and date handling, but I would not reccommend using it for date formatting.
+It's a shame that moment isn't split up into a small library that does date time handling and another which does the formatting.

-If your app *only* has to output numbers and dates localised, then look at polyfilling Intl - by picking a technology that has already been adopted in Firefox and Chrome, you are future protecting yourself.
+If your app *only* has to output numbers and dates localised, then look at polyfilling Intl - by picking a technology that has already been adopted in Firefox and Chrome, you are future protecting yourself better than picking a library which might get abandoned in the future.
 It also looks like one of the best libraries for formatting.

 If you need to parse the numbers too (and you are not using Angular), I'd consider globalise as the best option, but it should be tested first and you should bear in mind it is not very mature.